abhishekchaturvedi10/User-Management-System/README.md

 # TODO-App
-Full stack CRUD application to keep track of your tasks.
+Basic Full stack CRUD application to keep track of users.
 It was made while learning node JS and mongodb.